Colin-b/layaberr/README.md

 If you want to document your API about those specific return types and the expected body, you can use [layab](https://pypi.org/project/layab/) to create your Starlette application.

-You can also register all provided exceptions at once yourself using `layaberr.exception_handlers`
+You can also register all provided exceptions at once yourself using `layaberr.starlette.exception_handlers`

 ```python
 from starlette.applications import Starlette